Skip to main content

 Whole grains

-• Whole grains consumption improves insulin sensitivity.
+• Whole grain consumption improves insulin sensitivity.

-• It Reduces hepatic fat compared to refined carbs.
+• It reduces hepatic fat compared to refined carbs.

 Best choice: oats, barley, quinoa, farro, brown rice